Permaculture Certification Course | Regenerative Design

-From 5th - 17th November 2018, come join us and celebrate your abundant future at the world famous Distant Relatives - Kilifi's eco - lodge & backpackers
+From the 1st to the 14th of October 2019, come join us and celebrate your abundant future at the world famous Distant Relatives - Kilifi's eco - lodge & backpackers

 What is Permaculture?